borntofrappe/game-development/04 Match Three/Swap 0/README.md

 end
 ```

-Each tile describes four values:
+For each tile, the nested table describes four values:

 - `x` and `y`, for the coordinates